Supreme Court of India

 30% Mandatory Representation

-- 10% seats filled through co-option.
+- 10% seats to be filled through co-option

-States Where Reservation Won’t Apply This Year
+States Exempted This Year

 - Andhra Pradesh